tiararosebiezetta/HerokuDynoSwitcher/README.md

 - This may make your app restart once more at 1st and 15th of the month though (besides the usual 24h restart in heroku free tier).
 - You need to deploy to both apps at first, and whenever there's a change you want to make to the app, you need to deploy to both apps too.
 Patience is really needed for that.
 - This is basically a scheduler, so the primary app's dyno will be automatically activated every 10 minutes at 1st of a month and the secondary app's dyno will be automatically every 10 minutes at 15th of a month.
 That will be bad for you when you don't want to activate the dynos at those certain days.
 Deactivate this script first before doing that.
+- Heroku API will be called more at 1st and 15th of a month with this script.
+At least, there'll be 18 API calls per hour per acc.
+It's not that many and it's acceptable, but please note this if you are planning to use heroku API calls.

 ## How?
 Before you use this, know that I am dumb and not good at python.
 When I tested it, it worked.
 But problems may occur whenever, so please, if you have time, check my code in `script.py`.
 That will be highly appriciated.